-To date, we have generated revenue from the non-refundable upfront payment, regulatory milestone payment, reimbursements of out-of-pocket third-party research and development costs and consulting services under the KP415 License Agreement and consulting services under consulting arrangements, and, as of June 30, 2020, we have a net working capital (current assets less current liabilities) deficit of \$63.5 million.
-We expect that our only sources of revenues will be through payments arising from our license agreements with KVK and Commave, or through potential consulting arrangements and any other future arrangements related to one of our product candidates.
+To date, we have generated revenue from the non-refundable upfront payment, regulatory milestone payment, reimbursements of out-of-pocket third-party research and development costs and consulting services under the KP415 License Agreement, consulting services, and associated out-of-pocket third-party costs, under the Corium Consulting Agreement and consulting services under other consulting arrangements, and, as of September 30, 2020, we have a net working capital (current assets less current liabilities) deficit of \$62.7 million.
+We expect that our only sources of revenues will be through payments arising from our license agreements with KVK and Commave, the Corium Consulting Agreement or through other potential consulting arrangements and any other future arrangements related to one of our product candidates.
 While we have entered into the APADAZ License Agreement to commercialize APADAZ in the United States, and entered into the KP415 License Agreement to develop, manufacture and commercialize KP415 and KP484, we cannot guarantee that this, or any strategy we adopt in the future, will be successful.
 For instance, we received a milestone payment of \$5.0 million under the KP415 License Agreement due to the FDA's acceptance of the KP415 NDA, but we cannot guarantee that we will earn any additional milestone or royalty payments under this agreement in the future.
 We also expect to continue to incur additional costs associated with operating as a public company.
 If we are unable to generate revenue in the short term under our license agreements, we will need substantial additional funding in order to continue our operations.